Almilam/Project1/README.md

 Full Stack Developer Merchandise website offers branded products with original designs for Full Stack Developers.
 Products include mugs, t-shirts, magnets, stickers, and hoodies.

-Users of the website will be able to access direct links to the actual online store https://www.redbubble.com/people/camidigital/shop on redbubble.com created by the author (me) and to view and purchase products in my (camidigital) redbubble.com shop (the are other products in the shop, this Project 1 and products on this website created for Full Stack Developer Merchandise only).
+Users of the website will be able to access direct links to the actual online store https://www.redbubble.com/people/camidigital/shop on redbubble.com created by the author (me) and to view and purchase products in my (camidigital) redbubble.com shop (there are other products in the shop, this Project 1 and products on this website created for Full Stack Developer Merchandise only).

 The idea of this particular product came to mind because of a need for a new notebook, as one provided by Code Institute for this boot camp started to run out due to many notes taken in the class.
-Then the author created the original logo and design for the Full Stack Developer Notebook (appears on the first page of the website) the design was implemented using the PhotoScape X version and then the design was uploaded to redbubble.com (print on demand website for independent artists).
+Then the author created the original logo and design for the Full Stack Developer Notebook (appears on the first page of the website) the design was implemented using the PhotoScape X version and then the design was uploaded to redbubble.com (print-on-demand website for independent artists).

 The project solved a problem and the designed notebook was purchased, and designs were applied to other products, such as hoodies, mugs and stickers.